zhaqenl/zhaqenl.github.io/en/src/wordsearch.md

 ```

 If you look closely, the values of the `sum` row match those of the `expected` row!
 To summarize, I
-get the difference by subracting values of the first coordinate from the values of the second
+get the difference by subtracting values of the first coordinate from the values of the second
 coordinate, then I add the difference to the second coordinate to arrive at the expected third!

 Now, back to the function: